david-knott/tigerlang/compiler/DIARY.md

 It looks like the issue is related to the break statement inside the while loop.
 I modified tbi-desugar so that the test condition would terminate, this worked.

+I reenabled the condition optimisation, which I had previously thought was causing problems due to it creating 2 disconnected graphs.
+This doesn't appear to be causing problems now.
+I will keep it in mind for any future bugs.

 ## Tuesday 19th January 2020

 Upon further testing the issue discovered on the 19th is evident in more basic code.